Thomas-Walker-Lynch/project-enviroment/README.md

 3. in a project environment directory
 4. in a project's home directory.

-Unforunately it is hard to give these one word short names because the term ‘project’ appears in two places, and because the term ‘environment’ already has overloaded meaning.
+It is hard to give these one word short names because the term ‘project’ appears in two places, and because the term ‘environment’ already has overloaded meaning.
 We will resolve this problem by using a couple of two word short names:

 1. system
 2. user